 Tanzania by Foot

 This trip is a truly unique experience in Northern Tanzania and perfect for those who seek adventure.
-Combining hiking and traditional safari game drives, this itinerary allows participants more time and access to first hand experiences, rather than ‘standard’ driving only safaris.
+Combining hiking and traditional safari game drives, our Tanzania luxury travel allows participants more time and access to first hand experiences, rather than ‘standard’ driving only safaris.
 Incorporating the greater Tarangire ecosystem, the Great Rift Valley and Lake Manyara, Ngorongoro, and the world famous Serengeti – this trip is designed for those that have an adventurous spirit and want to engage in their environment.
 The region offers an excellent habitat variety that features rolling hills, open plains, a ground water forest, massive volcanoes, culture, and the Serengeti Migration.

 12 Days / 11 Nights